EldritchFire/EFPress/_posts/2013-06-15-fate-core-amp;-accelerated-editions.md

 ---
 layout: post
-title: Fate Core &amp; Accelerated Editions
+title: Fate Core & Accelerated Editions
 ---

 There still seems to be a bit of confusion when it comes to the differences between the two newest versions of Fate by Evil Hat.
 Today, I hope to give a concise list of the differences.